pricewaiter/docs/_platforms/woocommerce.md

 ## Getting Started

-Install and activate the PriceWaiter Plugin.
+Install and activate the PriceWaiter Plugin.<br>
 __If you ALREADY have a PriceWaiter account__, skip to [configuration with existing PriceWaiter account](#woo-has-account).

 <a id="woo-no-account"></a>